Madahva/My-learning-area/Notes/Front-end/3) JavaScript/JavaScript Bases.md

 ---

 ## How to insert JavaScript in HTML?
-You can add JavaScript code in an HTML document by employing the dedicated HTML tag `<script>`
+You can add JavaScript code to an HTML document by employing the dedicated HTML tag `<script>`

 ``` html